 International shipping brings with it many more considerations.
 Customs regulations differ between countries.
 And, depending on the value of your electronic device, a fee may be imposed by the destination country’s customs department.

 The reliability of the major shipping carriers is very high.
 Advances in technology and tracking software have improved the dependability of shipments domestically and abroad.
 However, things can and do go wrong.
 Understanding the role parcel insurance plays in shipping electronics is critical, especially for high-value products.

-While each carrier offers insurance, often times it may be better to seek out third-party coverage from companies like Cabrella.
+While each carrier offers insurance, often times it may be better to seek out third-party coverage from companies like Cabrella who offer excellent ecommerce shipping solutions.
 Coverage is usually less expensive with the ability to purchase higher limits and insure packages to more countries.
 If you need to file a claim, payment is much quicker as well.

 Bonus: Packing Cords and Accessories

 Most electronics at least come with a charging cord.
 For other pieces of equipment, there could be a number of additional accessories.
 Each piece should be separately wrapped and secured inside the shipping container.

 By separating cords and accessories, you can label each piece for easier identification later.
 In addition, your shipment will be much more organized and prevent damage from cords, parts, and accessories bumping and rubbing against one another.

 Cabrella can save you up to 90% in shipping insurance rates.
 Click the button below to find get a quote on how much Cabrella could save you!